 Any person may explore for mines and minerals on any Crown land not staked out or occupied, and not withdrawn from sale by Order in Council as being valuable for pine timber or other reason.
-Crown lands supposed to contain ores or minerals may be sold as mining lands called mining locations, or may, when situated within a mining division, be worked as mining claims under miner's license.
+Crown lands supposed to contain ores or minerals may be sold as mining lands, called mining locations, or may, when situated within a mining division, be staked out and worked as mining claims under miner's license.

-Mining locations in the territory north of Lake Superior and Lake Huron and of French River and the River Mattawa are required to be of rectangular shape, containing not less than 40 acres, and are sold as follows: If in a surveyed township and within six miles of a railway, \$3 per acre, if beyond 6 miles, \$2.50; if in unsurveyed, \$2.50 and \$2.00 according to distance from railway.
-When in any other region the price is \$2.00 and \$1.50according to distance from railway.
-All these mining locations revert to the Crown in default of the expenditure in actual mining operations of \$1per acre during the first two years and of \$1 per acre in each year of the next five years.
+Mining locations in the territory north of Lake Superior and Lake Huron and of French River and the River Mattawa are required to be of rectanglar shape, containing not less than 40 acres, and are sold as follows :-If in a surveyed township and within six miles of a railway, \$3 per acre, if beyond six miles, \$2.50 ; if in unsurveyed, \$2.50 and \$2, according to distance from railway.
+When in any other region the price is \$2 and \$1.50, according to distance from railway.
+All these mining locations revert to the Crown in default of the expenditure in actual mining operations of \$1 per acre during the first two years and of \$1 per acre in each year of the next five years.

-In addition to granting mining lands in fee simple the province also grants leases of such lands for a term of ten years, renewable for a second like term.
-The rental is \$1 per acre for the first year and 25 cents per acre per annum for subsequent years in the lands situated in the districts north of the French and Mattawa Rivers and Lake Nipissing, and 60 cents the first year and thereafter 15 cents per annum for land situated elsewhere.
-These leases are all renewable after the second term by further terms of 20 years.
+In addition to granting mining lands in fee simple, the province also grants leases of such lands for a term of ten years, renewable for a second like term.
+The rental is \$1 per acre for the first year and 25